FelixPlastik/AI-and-I/word chair/README.md

 ## `Wo`r`d` &nbsp; c`ha`i`r`

-### In `word chair` I used a technique called [Activation Atlas](https://distill.pub/2019/activation-atlas/). <br>The problem with neuronal networks is that they are mostly "black boxes, so we don't know what's going on inside. <br> For instance, if we take the image of a dog and put it in the network, it says: `100% dog`.<br>We would agree with that, but we don't know what actually happened inside the black box that it says `this is a dog`.
+### For `word chair` I used a technique called [Activation Atlas](https://distill.pub/2019/activation-atlas/).
+The problem with neuronal networks is that they are mostly "black boxes, so we don't know what's going on inside. <br> For instance, if we take the image of a dog and put it in the network, it says: <br>`100% dog`.<br>We would agree with that, but we don't know what actually happened inside the black box that it says `this is a dog`.
 <br><br>
 ![a](img/out-1-3.jpg)
 <br><br>